nawabahmadreshi/documentation/pages/features/universal-links.md

 Please ensure...

-- The right team selected for your Xcode project
+- The right team selected for your Xcode project.
-- The Bundle Identifier of your Xcode project matches the one used to register the App Identifier with Apple
+- The Bundle Identifier of your Xcode project matches the one used to register the App Identifier with Apple.
 {% endprotip %}

 ### Add your Branch link domains

-1. In the `Domains` section, click the `+` icon and add the following Domains entry: `applinks:bnc.lt` {% image src='/img/pages/features/universal-links/add_domain.png' half center alt='xcode add domain' %}
+1. In the `Domains` section, click the `+` icon and add the following entry: `applinks:bnc.lt` {% image src='/img/pages/features/universal-links/add_domain.png' half center alt='xcode add domain' %}

 {% protip title="Using a custom domain or subdomain?" %}
-If you use a custom domain or subdomain for your Branch links, you should also add a Domains entry for `applinks:[mycustomdomainorsubdomain]` and then [see this section](../advanced/#using-a-custom-domain-or-subdomain) on the Advanced page
+If you use a custom domain or subdomain for your Branch links, you should also add an entry for `applinks:[mycustomdomainorsubdomain]` and then [see this section](../advanced/#using-a-custom-domain-or-subdomain) on the Advanced page.
 {% endprotip %}

 ### Add entitlements file to the build target

-1. Select your `[projectname].entitlements` file in the Xcode navigator (left sidebar)
+1. Select your `[projectname].entitlements` file in the Xcode navigator (left sidebar).
-1. Ensure that the correct build target is checked in the right sidebar {% image src='/img/pages/features/universal-links/entitlements-build-target.png' quarter center alt='add entitlements to build target' %}
+1. Ensure that the correct build target is checked in the right sidebar. {% image src='/img/pages/features/universal-links/entitlements-build-target.png' quarter center alt='add entitlements to build target' %}

 {% endif %}
 {% if page.titanium %}